-- 110. Where a tax charity's charitable purposes are not limited to New Zealand, the income derived from the business in the relevant annual period must be "apportioned reasonably between those purposes in New Zealand and those outside New Zealand". - 111.
-The Commissioner considers that the focus of the territorial restriction is on a tax charity's charitable purposes.
-This view is supported by the words of the section and by case law (CIR v Dick) and is consistent with the purpose of s CW 42 to exempt business income a tax charity derives to the extent that its charitable purposes are directed towards New Zealand.
-It follows that the territorial restriction is not about identifying whether a tax charity uses, spends or applies its business income to its charitable purposes in New Zealand or outside of New Zealand. - 112.
+- 121. Where a tax charity's charitable purposes are not limited to New Zealand, the income derived from the business in the relevant annual period must be "apportioned reasonably between those purposes in New Zealand and those outside New Zealand". - 122.
+The Commissioner considers that the purpose of s CW 42 is to exempt business income a tax charity derives to the extent that the income can be apportioned, on a reasonable basis, to the tax charity's charitable purposes carried out in New Zealand. - 123.
 A tax charity is required to identify a basis for splitting its business income relative to its charitable purposes in New Zealand and outside New Zealand.
-Section CW 42(4) does not provide any guidance on how a tax charity works out what proportion of its charitable purposes it carries out in New Zealand relative to those outside New Zealand.
-In the absence of any specific guidance, a tax charity should be guided by the following general principles: - A tax charity's split of its business income between charitable purposes in and outside New Zealand does not need to be exact to the last dollar, but it must reflect what an objective person would consider is reasonable in the circumstances (Buckley & Young v CIR (1978) 3 NZTC 61,271 (CA) and Omihi Lime Co Ltd v CIR [1964] NZLR 731 (HC)). - Whether the split of business income in the relevant annual period is reasonable depends on the relevant facts and circumstances.

-- All relevant factors need to be considered when determining a reasonable basis for splitting business income.
-The taxpayer has the burden of proving the split of its business income is reasonable (Buckley & Young). - 113.
+Section CW 42(4) does not provide any guidance on how a tax charity's business income should be reasonably split between its charitable purposes in New Zealand relative to those outside New Zealand.
+In the absence of any specific guidance, a tax charity should be guided by the following general principles: - A tax charity's split of its business income between charitable purposes in and outside New Zealand does not need to be exact to the last dollar, but it must reflect what an objective person would consider is reasonable in the circumstances (Buckley & Young v CIR (1978) 3 NZTC 61,271 (CA) and Omihi Lime Co Ltd v CIR [1964] NZLR 731 (HC)). - Whether the split of business income in the relevant annual period is reasonable depends on the relevant facts and circumstances. - All relevant factors need to be considered when determining a reasonable basis for splitting business income.
+The taxpayer has the burden of proving the split of its business income is reasonable (Buckley & Young). - 124.
 Accordingly, a tax charity has some flexibility in how it approaches splitting its business income.